Ask The Experts: The Evolution of Immune Checkpoint Inhibitors to Treat Lung Cancer and Melanoma

 ACPE #: 0204-0000-20-412-L01-P

 CE Credits: 1.0 hour

 The American Society of Health-System Pharmacists is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-The American Society of Health-System Pharmacists designates this live activity for a maximum of 1.0 AMA PRA Category 1 Credits™.
+The American Society of Health-System Pharmacists designates this enduring material for a maximum of 1.0 AMA PRA Category 1 Credits™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.